On this page

 #- Details about your visit purpose, such as tourism, visiting family, or business.

-- Financial capacity to support the stay
+- Financial capacity to support stay

 - Your full legal name as it appears on official documents